Reconstructing slow-roll Scalar-Tensor Gauss-Bonnet single field inflation from running spectral data: The model and background equations

 A quasi-exponential inflationary expansion is provided, in particular, in the slow-roll regime.
-This regime is defined by the conditions $\epsilon_i, k_i, \Delta_i<<1$ (slow-roll conditions).
+This regime is defined by the conditions $\epsilon_i, k_i, \Delta_i\ll 1$ (slow-roll conditions).
 Under this assumption, the field equations \eqref{e0025}-\eqref{e0027} are greatly simplified.
 They become

-At the slow-roll approximation level, there is a degeneracy of models: different triplets, $(V,\ffuno,\ffdos)$, appearing in the action \eqref{e0021} provide exactly the same observational results.
-For the purpose of disentangling the effective dependence on the scalar dependent quantities, it is convenient to rewrite slow-roll field equations (\ref{Eq 2.17}) and (\ref{Eq 2.18}) in a slightly different way.
-Using the number of e-folds, $N$ as a independent variable,we have
+At the slow-roll level there is a degeneracy among models: different triplets $(V,\ffuno,\ffdos)$ in the action \eqref{e0021} can lead to the same observational results.
+To isolate the effective dependence on the scalar-dependent functions, it is convenient to rewrite the slow-roll field equations \eqref{Eq 2.17} and \eqref{Eq 2.18} using the number of e-folds $N$ as the independent variable:

 which can be written as

 It follows from such expressions that the model depends only on the scalar combinations

 In terms of the reduced variables $v,f_1,f_2$ and the quantity